 What to think about 10-15 years from retirement

 Planning for retirement can be exciting.
-Often, it can be a little overwhelming as well.
-There’s a lot to think about.
+Often, it can be a little overwhelming as well because there’s a lot to think about.

-If you’re currently in your 40s or early 50s, start to envision what the rest of your life might look like in retirement.
+If you’re currently in your 40s or early 50s, start to envision what your life might look like in retirement.
 It’s time to figure out your retirement goals to ensure you’re setting aside enough money to fund them.
-Here are a few tips to help you start planning.
+Below, we provide a few tips to help you start planning: